fbpx

 Depending on the age of your kids, you could take a food tour, a history tour, or even make some memories with a photo session!

-Check out the top things to do in San Juan with kids and a suggested itinerary
+Check out the top things to do in San Juan with kids and a suggested itinerary.

 Grab Breakfast at Café Marquesa or Chocobar Cortes to start your morning off right.
 Then pick one of the two forts: Castillo San Felipe del Morro (El Morrow) or Castillo San Cristobal.

-Image of the El Morrow fort in Puerto Rico
+Puerto Rico With Kids: Image of the El Morrow fort in Puerto Rico

 El Morrow.
 Photo credit: Chelsea Kelly-Sipe

-Junior Ranger badge from El Morro.
+Puerto Rico With Kids: Junior Ranger badge from El Morro.

 Junior Ranger badge from El Morrow.
 Photo credit: Chelsea Kelly-Sipe